La Poste Logo

 La Poste Logo 1934-1953

-The abbreviation remains the same – “PTT,” where each symbol indicates the company’s type of activity.
+The abbreviation remains the same, “PTT,” where each symbol indicates the company’s type of activity.
 But the shape of the frames and the style of the letters have changed dramatically.
 This time, the developers used an angular and massive font with wide lines.
-In this version, “P” takes up all the space on the logo, emphasizing that mail is basic.
-At the same time, the two “T” s are smaller and are below it.
+In this version, “P” occupies the entire space on the logo, emphasizing that mail is basic.
+At the same time, the two “T”s are smaller and below it.
 A large square dot follows each letter.
-The inscription is located in a horizontal oval with cut off ends.
+The inscription is located in a horizontal oval with cut-off ends.

 1953 – 1960